A Polynomial Time Algorithm for Finding Area-Universal Rectangular Layouts: Face-Addition Algorithm with Exponential Time

-This procedure grows a slant $\REL$ of $G$ from the initial cut $C=C_0$.
-Then, we iteratively add a gadget $g$ to the current graph and the new cut is changed to $C\otimes g$.
-The conditions (1) and (2) for selecting the next gadget $g$ ensure that $C \otimes g$ is a cut.
-Any gadget $g$ that satisfies (1) and (2) can be added during each step while still maintaining the slant property for $G_1$.
+The conditions A1 and A2 ensure that $C \otimes g$ is a cut.
+Any gadget $g$ satisfying A1 and A2 can be added during a step while still maintaining the slant property for $G_1$.
 However, adding such a $g$ may destroy the slant property for $G_2$ faces.
-The condition (3) that $g$ is {\em valid} for $C$ is to ensure the slant property for $G_2$ faces.
-This is the crux of our algorithm and will be discussed in the remainder of the paper.
+The condition A3 that $g$ is {\em valid} for $C$ is to ensure the slant property for $G_2$ faces.
+(The $\REL$ shown in Fig \ref{fig:REL} (2) is not slant.
+This is because the gadget $\FF(f,h,c)$ is not valid, as we will explain later.)
+This condition will be discussed in \S \ref{sec:concept}.

-Observe that any slant $\REL$ $\RR =\{T_1,T_2\}$ of $G$ is generated by adding a sequence of gadgets $g_0, g_1, \ldots g_T$ to the initial cut $C_0$, where $g_0= \FF(v_S,v_E,v_N)$ and $g_T =\MM(v_S,v_W,v_N)$.
-So if we chose this particular $g_i$ during the $i$th step in Face-Growing procedure, we will get $\RR$ at the end.
-On the other hand, even if we constructed a partial slant $\REL$ $G_{|C}$ during the face-growing procedure, there is no guarantee that $G_{|C}$ leads to a slant $\REL$ of $G$.
-In addition, for a given gadget $g$, there may be more than one gadget addition sequence with $g$ as the last gadget (say $\{g_0, g_1,g_2,\ldots,g_k=g\}$ and $\{g_0, q_1,q_2,\ldots,q_l=g\}$) such that both sequences lead to (different) partial slant $\REL$ of $G$, but only one of them leads to a complete slant $\REL$ of $G$.
-Since we do not know which gadget addition sequence leads to a complete slant $\REL$ of $G$, our algorithm must explore all partial slant $\REL$'s of $G$.
-A more detailed implementation of Face-Growing algorithm will be discussed in Section \ref{sec:impl}.